fluxguide/fcm-node-push-notifications-service/README.md

-# FCM Push Notification Service
+# FCM Push Notifications Service

 ## Purpose

-Send push notifications via FCM (Firebase Cloud Messaging).
+Node script to send push notifications via FCM (Firebase Cloud Messaging).
 Created specifically to work with [Phonegap Push Notifications Plugin](https://github.com/phonegap/phonegap-plugin-push/).
 You might need to alter the payload if using a different plugin/system in your app.

 ## Installation